Access and mobility

 • provide useful information on public transport, town features and more

 Township access maps are available for the townships of Torquay, Anglesea, Lorne, Aireys Inlet and Winchelsea.
-Get yours at all Surf Coast Visitor Information Centres or by post by calling our Access and Inclusion Officer on (03) 5261 0600.

 View the access maps online

-Wheelchair accessible public transport
+Accessible public transport

 Some V/Line & McHarry’s bus services in the Surf Coast are wheelchair accessible.
 Wheelchair accessible services require reservations at least 24 hours in advance.
 For bookings and more information, including size and weight restrictions, contact V/Line or McHarry’s.